'Gilmore Girls' Season 2, Episode 16: There's the Rub

 I love when Paris covers for Rory and pretends to like Jess so that Dean will stop rage-spiraling.
 Paris doesn't even ask what the situation is, she simply reads the room and decides to help her friend.
 Paris is the absolute best and I consider this a turning-point for her.
 Going forward, Paris remains awesome (aside from that idiotic student government "treachery" plotline in Season 3) and continues to grow into a great friend and one of the best characters on the show.

-While Rory, Dean, Paris, and Jess are dealing some some routine high school drama, Emily and Lorelai are at the spa.
+While Rory, Dean, Paris, and Jess are dealing with routine high school drama, Emily and Lorelai are at the spa.
 Watching this episode as a teenager, I'm pretty sure I felt that Lorelai was in the right.
 "Ugh, Emily is so annoying and Lorelai's grumpiness is justified" is probably what I thought.
 Watching it now, I agree with Emily: Lorelai is acting like "a petulant four-year-old."
 Not only is this spa trip free, it's a goddamn spa trip.
 Shut the fuck up, turn off your brain, and enjoy the robe and all of the expensive treatments you didn't have to pay for.
 After Emily decides to come with her, Lorelai's gratitude melts away and she never once says thank you for anything.

 I would put up with some insane bullshit for a day at the spa.